 You can definitely see how creating a schedule can help!
 So now, how do we do that?

 Things To Remember When Creating A Schedule

-As we start making our schedules, there are a few important things to remember!
+As we start making our stay at home mom schedule, there are a few important things to remember!

 1. Give Yourself Lots Of Grace